SquareSR/alternative-red-routes/BoomStrats.md

 | 1-27                | Play Normal.
 | 28+                 | modify **Viridian Rival**: Pidg: X-Acc, Blizz + TB, Rhyhorn: X-Speed + then play normal

-> 25-27 can also modify Viridian Rival like above if desparate; otherwise, do the Bruno Stall below if needed
+> 25-27 can also modify Viridian Rival like above if desperate; otherwise, do the Bruno Stall below if needed

 ## Bruno

-> if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on first Onix
+> if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on first Onix, then play normal.